artkravchenko/i18next-to-fluent/README.md

 Since it seemed like there was no tool providing complete compatibility layer on the wild, I decided to develop and to publish one by myself.

-## Notice

-The project is under development right now.
-There's a number of unsolved issues as well as the lack of documentation.
-API also may change at any time.

-Wait a little bit until the full compatibility is provided.
-I'm personally interested to stabilize the solution as quickly as possible to set up the migration of commercial projects e.g. [fish.travel](https://fish.travel).
-Stay tuned!

-If you'd like to show your support and point the development to specific edge cases or feature requests, consider reacting on issues with comments or just emoji.
-This way I will see what's the most expected for the community and focus on solving those issues first.

-See [**Development roadmap**](#development-roadmap) section for status of what's implemented.

 ## Repository structure

 - **converter** from `.json` to `.ftl`.